How to Install Python 3.12 on Ubuntu

 Remove Python 3.12 Packages

-CRITICAL WARNING – Ubuntu 24.04 Users: Python 3.12 is the system interpreter on Ubuntu 24.04 LTS.
+Python 3.12 is the system interpreter on Ubuntu 24.04 LTS.
 Removing python3.12 will break apt, software-properties-common, cloud-init, and essential system utilities.
 Never run the uninstall commands below on Ubuntu 24.04 LTS.
-This section applies only to Ubuntu 22.04 LTS users who installed Python 3.12 via Deadsnakes PPA or users who compiled from source with custom prefixes like /usr/local/python3.12 or /opt/python3.12.
+This section applies only to Ubuntu 22.04 LTS users who installed Python 3.12 via Deadsnakes PPA or users who compiled from source on Ubuntu 26.04 LTS.

 For Ubuntu 22.04 LTS users who installed Python 3.12 via Deadsnakes PPA and no longer need it, uninstall the packages: